 Anna White is a triple threat—artist, musician, and writer—working to create a more accessible platform for indie artists outside of the US.
-Beginning her career as a contributor for the prolific Rookie Magazine, Anna has been at the helm of multiple creative projects, including the Nearness Project, collaborative response to quarantine isolation, and her new record label and artist support initiative, Inside Joe Records.
-As Anna provided insight into her many creative endeavors, I learned about her ambitious attitude and how connection and bringing people together is key to her approach.
+Beginning her career as a contributor for the prolific Rookie Magazine, Anna has been at the helm of multiple creative projects, including the Nearness Project, a collaborative response to quarantine isolation, and her new record label and artist support initiative, Inside Joe Records.
+As Anna provided insight into her many creative endeavors, I learned about her ambitious attitude and how connecting and bringing people together is key to her approach.
 Community and collaboration are a common thread and the result is a truly beautiful and expressive body of work. ~Wyeth

 ROOKIE MAGAZINE (2015-2018)